Sentry

 The webhook provided by Hosted Graphite can be used in Sentry as an alerting endpoint.
 To add Sentry alert information to Hosted Graphite as annotations, follow these instructions:

-- Scroll down to ‘WebHooks’ and make sure the tickbox is checked.
-Save changes if necessary.
+• Scroll down to ‘WebHooks’ and make sure the box is checked and save changes if necessary.

-- Scroll down, and add the Hosted Graphite Sentry webhook location to the field.
-Don’t forget to save your changes.
+• Scroll down, and add the Hosted Graphite Sentry webhook location to the field and save your changes.

 You’ve now saved a Hosted Graphite webhook for your alerting endpoint and assigned it to an alert.
 Now, once you’ve triggered some alerts, you can plot them on your graphs.

-Sentry tags are sent as (key, value) pairs, but Hosted Graphite annotations are a series of strings.
+NOTE: Sentry tags are sent as key:value pairs, but Hosted Graphite annotations are a series of strings.
 If your events are tagged with (room: "356B"), you’ll be able to query it using room=356B.
 By default we store the project slug, server name, error level, and the word “sentry” so you can quickly filter annotations for your dashboards.